shithinshetty/QR-maker1/README.md

 # QR-maker1
-#Qr-image package help in converting a given URl to a QR Code
+#Qr-image package help in converting a given URL to a QR Code
 #Inquirer helps in fetching user input
 #How to start it
   - install the npm packages qr-image and inquirer npm i inquirer qr-image